 A Shareable Content Object Reference Model (SCORM) is a set of technical criteria for eLearning software products.
 It is a zip file that contains a single course activity or a whole course packaged in a standardized format.
 SCORM files are created based on specific standards, which makes them work across different Learning Management Systems.
-It is a great feature because content, once created, can be used in many different systems and situations without modification.
+Once created, it is a great feature because content can be used in many different systems and situations without modification.

 What does a SCORM course look like?

 It depends on the content.
 Most SCORM courses follow a similar structure.
 A SCORM course is like a PowerPoint presentation with an extra layer of interactivity.
 When a SCORM course is being taken, many pieces of data are being monitored, like where a learner left off, the lesson status (passed, failed, completed, incomplete), the time spent, the users' score & individual answers to assignment questions, etc.

 Choosing whether or not to use SCORM is a balance between the benefits of its usage versus the time and money spent implementing it.
 Your decision will also depend on the type of training you want to deliver.
 If you’re a professional training company, investing in developing SCORM-based courses using SCORM is worth it.
 Use SCORMs if you want to provide engaging, interactive experiences for your learners, greater control of the time spent on your courses, and more options to combine different learning activities.

 HTML5 packages are essentially interactive websites loading inside a cloud LMS like LearnWorlds.
 The difference from previous iterations is the native support of interactive elements and video playback, making it suitable for e-learning.

 1. Create a course.

 2. In the Courses menu, visit the course's Contents tab.